 Buy the Book:

-Connect with Alicia:
+Connect with LIzzie:

 Thank you for joining us for another Romance Recipes!
 I hope you’ll stop by next week to meet another author, try a new recipe and pick up a new book!